 The EDD has offered employers experiencing a hardship to apply for a 60-day extension to file their state payroll taxes.

 Anyone whose hours or pay is reduced is eligible to file for unemployment.
 This means full unemployment or partial unemployment – they are all eligible to file.
-Under the new Stimulus Bill, benefits are extended by 13-weeks with a four-month enhancement of benefits, and the weekly maximum has increased to $600 from $450.
+Under the new Stimulus Bill, benefits are extended by 13-weeks with a four-month enhancement of benefits, adding $600 to the weekly maximum of $450.

 If employees are still working part time, making more than $600 per week, they are unlikely to qualify for benefits unless you file a work sharing application with the EDD (see #7 above).

 Important: Have your employees FILE FOR UNEMPLOYMENT ONLINE!!
 They will not get through on the phone.
 File claim here: Unemployment Application.

 If you are going to reduce pay, either as a standalone or in conjunction with reducing work hours, you must keep your exempt employees above the minimum salary basis or convert them to hourly employees (see #2 above).
 They can apply for UI for the time they are missing.